Guide to Running on Concrete and Other Surfaces

 Running on Concrete

 Running on concrete is the most common running surface for many people in cities and suburbs, and is commonly the race terrain for road races.
 Concrete covers sidewalks and roads and is the hardest running surface.
+Concrete offers less cushion than other surfaces such as dirt trails, synthetic track materials, turf, and natural grass.

 Pros: Concrete offers an even running surface that is consistent and flat, and running on concrete is helpful to prepare for road races ranging from the 5K to the marathon.
 Concrete is often easily accessible, as many people live in areas with sidewalks that are paved for pedestrians.